 How is smallpox treated?

-There are no drugs to treat smallpox once a person contracts the disease, although drugs can be given to relieve some of the cold and flu symptoms of the disease and other illnesses that might develop in addition to the smallpox.
+There are no drugs to treat smallpox once a person develops the disease.
+(Drugs can be given to relieve some of the cold and flu symptoms and other illnesses that might arise in addition to the smallpox.)
 Instead, a vaccine is given to prevent people from contracting the disease in the first place.

-Currently, only military personnel who might be exposed to smallpox as a biological weapon of warfare and US healthcare workers ("first responders") are being offered the vaccine.
-However, enough vaccine has been manufactured to inoculate every man, woman and child in the United States should a bioterrorist attack with smallpox occur.
-If an outbreak of smallpox were to occur, vaccination within 3 days of exposure will completely prevent or significantly modify the severity of disease in most patients.
-Vaccination within 4 to 7 days after exposure will likely offer some protection against contracting the disease.
-The vaccine provides protection from smallpox for 3 to 5 years.
+Currently, only military personnel who might be exposed to smallpox as a biological weapon of warfare and U.S. healthcare workers ("first responders") are offered the vaccine.
+However, enough vaccine has been manufactured to inoculate every man, woman, and child in the United States should a bioterrorist attack with smallpox occur.

-A two-pronged (bifurcated) needle that has been dipped into the vaccine solution is used to prick the skin of the upper arm several times.
-The pricking is not deep but will cause a sore spot and one or two droplets of blood to form.
-If the vaccination is successful, red, itchy bumps develop at the vaccination site followed a few days later by a blister and finally a scab that falls off about 3 weeks later.
+A bifurcated (two-pronged) needle that has been dipped into the vaccine solution is used to prick the skin of the upper arm several times.
+The pricking is not deep, but will cause a sore spot and one or two droplets of blood to form.
+If the vaccination is successful, red, itchy bumps develop at the vaccination site.
+This is followed a few days later by a blister, and finally a scab that falls off about three weeks later.

 Is the smallpox vaccine safe?

-In the spring of 2003, several people who receive the vaccine suffered heart attacks and died.
+In the spring of 2003, several people who received the vaccine suffered heart attacks and died.
 The Centers for Disease Control and Prevention (CDC) is conducting an investigation to determine if there is any association between smallpox vaccination and the development of heart problems.
-Meanwhile, the government agency recommends that anyone with a history of heart disease or suffering from three or more major risk factors for heart disease be excluded from the vaccination program.
+The government agency recommends that anyone with a history of heart disease, or who is suffering from three or more major risk factors for heart disease, be excluded from the vaccination program.
 Risk factors for heart disease include diabetes, high blood pressure, high cholesterol levels, and smoking.